orbitdb/orbit-db-pinner/README.md

 # orbitdb-pinner
 A pinning service for [orbitdb](https://github.com/orbitdb/orbit-db/).

-* Pass it an single orbitdb address to pin.
+* Pass it a single orbitdb address to pin.
 * Pin/unpin multiple orbitdb databases via http.
 * Have it `follow` the pinning list of another instance of the service.